palkan21/FreeMusco/README.md

 python3 Run/playground.py #please run in base directory
 ```
 Please select config files that you want to render. (in the directory "Data/Pretrained") <BR>
-Corresponding checkpoint will be automatically loaded (First, you need to put data files into the directory "Data/Pretrained")
+Corresponding checkpoint will be automatically loaded <BR>
+(First, you need to put data files into the directory "Data/Pretrained")

 ## Keyboard Shortcut (Inference)
 Press **`R`** for reset, **`Space`** for pause/start, **`U`** for render muscle activation. <BR>